 Still, empathy is a key component in today’s marketing industry, attracting audiences and inspiring customers.
-According to a study published in the Journal of Consumer Marketing titled “Understanding the Power of Hope and Empathy in Healthcare Marketing,” expert testimonials strengthened the persuasive nature of hope-based appeals to audiences.
+According to a study published in the Journal of Consumer Marketing, expert testimonials strengthened the persuasive nature of hope-based appeals to audiences.
 In contrast, testimonial messages from patients were not as effective as hope-based appeals.

 This compassionate approach is especially critical in healthcare, where the audience has a natural aversion to the clinical services offered and often feels at their most vulnerable when interacting with your organization.
 This was a “Eureka moment” yielded by a recent consumer segmentation study conducted by Novant Health, and the discovery inspired the marketing team to implement strategies to educate physicians around enhancing the patient experience.

 Empathy is a quality that enables a person to understand what another person may be feeling or experiencing.
 It is a skill that can be learned, polished, and perfected.

 To increase your personal ability to be empathetic and guide physicians and other colleagues on ways to demonstrate compassion, start by being more observant of others during conversations.
 Note how body language and facial expressions shift according to the situation.
 Take time to talk with family, friends, and coworkers and listen when they describe scenarios that have had an emotional impact on them.
 Test your skills by asking people with whom you are close if your reading of their particular experience is accurate.

 Communication is also essential in fostering trust.
 According to this Forbes article, “Patients long for information and communication throughout their medical journeys.
 They want to receive attention and proper treatment for their conditions.
 There also want to be informed of what to expect every step of the way.”